HildoBijl/stepwise/api/README.md

 The GraphQL server is defined in the `graphql` folder.
 First there are various `schemas` that determine what kind of calls the API accepts.
 Once such a call takes place, the `resolvers` deal with it, gathering data from the database in the appropriate way.

-When the database structure changes, the `models` need to change.
-In addition, in the `migrations` folder, an `up` and `down` migration function needs to be defined which adjusts the database accordingly.
-Upon deploying the database is automatically migrated up to the latest version.
+In order to make changes to the database structure you need to run a migration and change the models.
+The procedure is explained [here](migrations/README.md).

 ## Server and authentication